porta-network/porta-staking/README.md

 1000 * 6 * 50 / 36500 = 8.2192
 ```

-This would be the least amount that the hub contract needs to create the campaign.
+This would be the least amount that the hub contract needs to create the vault.

 ## Components